 A fold-down desk is a great space saving solution, easy to put away when it doesn’t need to be in use.

 #2 – Room divider curtain

 If more than one of you needs to work in one space, a divider curtain can create a sense of privacy and give you your own section.
-Or, it can easily create the feel of a home office in a living room.
+Or, it can easily create the feel of a home office in a living room or garden office.
 The fabric ‘wall’ can span the width of the room if needed.